sandialabs/seacas/docs/doc.poly.md

-Storage of 3d arbitrary polyhedra elements in exodusII.
+Storage of 3D arbitrary polyhedra elements in Exodus.

-The 3d polyhedra elements are represented as elements with a variable number of faces in their connectivity.
+The 3D polyhedra elements are represented as elements with a variable number of faces in their connectivity.
 The faces can either be regular faces such as quadrilateral or triangles; or they can be topologically two-dimensional arbitary polyhedra themselves.